robocorp/robotframework-lsp/robotframework-ls/README.md

 - Syntax validation.
 - Signature Help (activated through `Ctrl + Shift + Space`).
 - Code Formatting (see: [Editor Settings](https://code.visualstudio.com/docs/getstarted/settings#_language-specific-editor-settings) for details on how to toggle code formatting just for `robotframework`).
-- Hover
+- Hover.
-- Code folding
+- Code folding.
 - Launch `.robot` files.
+- Debugger:
-- Debug `.robot` files.
+  - Add line breakpoints in `.robot` or `.py` files.
-    - Debugger features:
   - Evaluate keywords in debug console/hover/watch
-        - Add line breakpoints
   - Pause at breakpoints to inspect the stack and see variables
   - Step in
   - Step over
   - Step return
   - Continue

 See: [Changelog](docs/changelog.md) for details.